Skip to main content

 State Rent

 Persistent storage incurs ongoing rent, preventing state bloat and encouraging efficient data lifecycle management.
 Actors who don’t pay rent enter a grace period, then have storage evicted (but can restore it if data is preserved).
-For detailed parameters and mechanisms, see the Technical Whitepaper.
+Off-chain CBFS storage is billed separately — per MiB per epoch, in its own market — keeping bulk data costs out of the consensus fee markets.

 Entitlements: Least-Privilege by Default